Congratulations Sgt. Holman!

 West Goshen Police Department is a full-service police agency that handles approximately 25,000 calls a year for service.
-The agency consists of 30 sworn officers, two of which we are proud to say, have honorably served our country in the United States Marine Corp, one who served in the United States Army and one is currently serving in the Pennsylvania Army National Guard as First Lieutenant.
+The agency consists of 32 sworn officers, two of which we are proud to say, have honorably served our country in the United States Marine Corp, one who served in the United States Army and one is currently serving in the Pennsylvania Army National Guard as Captain.

 Our Patrol Division consists of 4 platoons of officers that are on patrol 24 hours a day, 7 days a week and a power shift that supplements the patrol division at high volume times.

 We have a Traffic Division that is responsible for the investigation of all serious traffic accidents, in addition to coordination of traffic and engineering studies to determine the proper regulations of local traffic issues.
 They also coordinate a team of officers throughout the county to assist agencies in the investigations of serious accidents that smaller agencies do not have the resources to investigate, and also coordinate the Sobriety Checkpoint Program in Chester County.

 We have a Criminal Investigations Division that handles all criminal investigations and works closely with surrounding agencies and the District Attorney’s office, as well as the Crime Victims Center of Chester County.
 We have three officers assigned to handle matters involving our Juveniles and Community relations.
 These officers are in the schools every day of the school year.
 Most officers within the agency are also members of the Municipal Drug Task Force.